r0light/cna-quality-model/literatureSearch/search.md

 ##### Papers which describe useable metrics

-* Abgaz2023: An extensive literature review on approaches for migrating from monoliths to microservices.
-For the evaluation of such a migration, also metrics are listed from the different approaches.
-Specifically cohesion and coupling metrics are listed, although presented in the referenced literature.
 * AlDebagy2020: Focusing on Microservices, several metrics are presented in detail for the evaluation of microservices architectures.
 The focus is on cohesion, granularity and functional scope
 * Asik2017: Metrics are presented focusing on single services but also the interplay between services to identify especially problematic parts, such as Endpoints offered by services, but not used by other services.
 * Daniel2023: Metrics are presented which can be calculated at an architectural level to detect whether common microservices patterns are used.
 These metrics are therefore also applicable to our model.